PrincetonUniversity/a100_workshop/06_cupy/README.md

 ## CuPy uses Tensor Cores

 CuPy can take advantage of the A100 since the release of version 8 of CuPy.

-CuPy can be made use TensorFloat32 for FP32 matrix-matrix multiplies:
+It can be made use TensorFloat32 for FP32 matrix-matrix multiplies.
+However, by default this is turned off.
+Consider the following Python code below:

 ```python
 import cupy as cp